Categories

 Silica gel beads or crystals are preferred over silica sand for drying flowers because they absorb moisture slowly and evenly, creating a controlled drying environment that better preserves the flower's shape and color.
 In contrast, silica powder absorbs moisture rapidly, which can potentially lead to deformation and changes in the flower's color.
 Interestingly, while silica gel beads/crystals worked well for most flowers, silica sand (powder) demonstrated advantages for miniature, small, and delicate flowers.
 Its finer texture allowed it to penetrate small cavities without harming delicate petals, making it a preferred choice for these more fragile specimens.

-At Artland, we have explored various methods for drying/preserve flowers using different types of silica gel, desiccants, microwave, sundry, air dry (hung upside down), using an electric food dehydrator, and unconventional materials such as activated carbon, calcium chloride, borax, sodium chloride (common salt), glycerine, baking soda (sodium bicarbonate), uncooked dry raw rice, clay, and cat litter.
+At Artland, we have explored various methods for drying/preserve flowers using different types of silica gel, desiccants, microwave, sundry, air dry (hung upside down), using an electric food dehydrator, and unconventional materials such as activated carbon, calcium chloride, borax, sodium chloride (common salt), glycerine, baking soda (sodium bicarbonate), uncooked dry raw rice, clay, activated alumina and bio clay or cat litter.
 Our experiments also included silica gel in forms such as beads, crystals (blue, white, orange, milk white, fumed), and silica sand/powder blends.
 Each method exhibited unique artistic qualities, influencing how different types of flowers responded to drying techniques.

 Among the tested methods, drying flowers with silica gel (beads, crystals, or powder) proved notably faster and less messy than alternatives.
 It also offered greater control over the drying process, despite the higher cost involved.
 Our findings consistently showed that silica gel beads or crystals, particularly in white, orange, or blue varieties, outperformed silica sand in terms of preserving colors and minimizing damage, which is crucial for flowers intended for resin art.
 These conclusions aligned with insights from international sources such as Just Resin, although individual outcomes varied based on material quality, environmental conditions, and personal preferences.